 Drain eggplant on paper towels.
 Continue cooking until all your eggplant is used up.
 One eggplant is enough for a 9″ glass baking dish.
 I used 2 eggplants for these pictures.

 Spray a 9×13″ baking dish with olive oil cooking spray.
-Spread some tomato sauce at the bottom of the dish to prevent the eggplant from sticking.
+Spoon some spaghetti sauce at the bottom of the dish to prevent the eggplant from sticking.
+Spread sauce to the corners to get good coverage.
 (Use a 9″ baking dish if only making one batch).

 Layer fried eggplant over top of the bottom of the dish.

-Spread tomato sauce over top of the eggplant.
+Spread spaghetti sauce over top of the eggplant.
 I could have used a little more sauce on this layer.

 Sprinkle with Parmesan cheese.
 I should have used a little more cheese on this layer.